mvysny/karibu8-helloworld-application/README.md

 Template for a simple Kotlin-DSL application that only requires a Servlet 3.0 container to run.
 Uses [Karibu-DSL](https://github.com/mvysny/karibu-dsl); for more information about the Karibu-DSL framework please see https://github.com/mvysny/karibu-dsl .
+ For more information on Vaadin please see https://vaadin.com/docs/-/part/framework/tutorial.html

 # Workflow